Mr-Smyth/phorest-techtest-eamonn-smyth/README.md

 ## Manual Testing:

-Multiple calls were made to the API using the application.
++ Multiple calls were made to the API using the application.
 It handles 404 pages gracefully and every page has a clear indication showing the user at what stage they are at.

++ At any stage in the process, if the call to the API is unsuccessful, the controllers will redirect back to the home page, giving a user-friendly message to the user, this will happen if there is no response from the API, something I mocked at each stage by removing the basic auth.

++ Any problems with getting a response, will direct to the home page as mentioned above, but will also describe the problem in the console.

++ Any searches returning no results are dealt with gracefully, inviting the user to search again.

 For this application, I did not have time to complete full documentation with images of the testing carried out.
 But see below for a summary of the testing carried out.